 Lindita Bushi (Senior Research Associate) is Athena’s principle LCA consultant.
 Dr. Bushi holds a doctoral engineering degree in life cycle assessment and has over fifteen years of international LCA experience, including economic evaluations.
 She has conducted numerous LCAs in an effort to drive and determine sustainability benefits of industrial processes, products and services.
 Her LCA experience also extends to a large number of sectors (metals, building and construction, automotive, energy, transport, and recycling).
 She has extensive multi-national experience working with industrial clients, academia, and joint government-industry programs and task forces.
-Dr. Bushi is a member of Standards Council of Canada (SCC) Mirror Committee of ISO/TC 207/SC5 on Life Cycle Assessment and ISO/TC 207/SC 3 on Environmental Labelling, an individual verifier within the International EPD® System and a member of the ACLCA (American Center for LCA) committee for Product Category Rules (PCRs) in LCA and an accredited LEED Green Associate.
+Dr. Bushi is a member of Canadian ISO/TC 207/SC5 on Life Cycle Assessment and ISO/TC 207/SC 3 on Environmental Labelling, a recognized individual verifier within the International EPD® System, a member of the ACLCA (American Center for LCA) committee for Product Category Rules (PCRs) in LCA and an accredited LEED Green Associate.
 Dr. Bushi has conducted and co-authored numerous carbon footprint projects according to national and international standards and protocols.
 View Linkedin Profile>

 James Salazar (Senior Research Associate) is the Institute’s primary support analyst on many studies.
 Mr. Salazar has completed over 20 LCA studies and carbon footprints for building products.
 He has been responsible for the development of LCA data for use in Athena’s Impact Estimator software, and has worked extensively with the managers of the US LCI Database on submission requirements and data quality documentation.